-To avoid overloading readers with too many choices or too much data, and to ensure that we fairly compared apples with apples, we decided to analyze only those colleges that, in our view, passed these minimal quality and data tests.
+To ensure that we fairly compared apples with apples, we decided to analyze only those colleges that, in our view, passed these minimal quality and data tests.
 We decided that to be included in our rankings, a college must meet these criteria:

 - Have at least 500 in-person undergraduate students and at least 150 full-time first-time (FTFT) undergraduate students.